What elevator service companies need to know about compliance?

 Staying on top of elevator safety codes and requirements can be challenging for field service teams as they can be difficult to interpret and are normally updated every few years.
 As codes may vary between jurisdictions, the challenge is heightened when operations span several geographies.

-Managers can help by making sure their teams have access to the relevant up-to-date codes and are aware of any changes.
+Moreover, managers can help by making sure their teams have access to the relevant up-to-date codes and are aware of any changes.
 You can also get notified of any changes by staying connected to your elevator safety.
 For example, where possible subscribe to email updates.

 Which elevator safety code should you follow?